uribes78/node-pid/README.md

 #### pid.removeOnExit()

-Removes the pid file on normal process exit.
+Removes the pid file on normal process exit or if process got SIGTERM signal.

 ## License